kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 ## Summary

 While this application is not a shining example of modern web development (don't worry - we will get to that in Section 5), it showed us how to build a data-driven application using the techniques that we have been learning in this section.
-While this is not a large application, is is a non-trivial project that should have helped us get more familiar with transforming data using ClojureScript.
+While this is not a large application, it is a non-trivial project that should have helped us get more familiar with transforming data using ClojureScript.
 Still, much of our ClojureScript code still looks a lot like vanilla JavaScript with a funky syntax.
 In the next section, we will start to dig in to writing more natural, idiomatic ClojureScript.

 [^1]: The actual implementation of the `if-let` macro is slightly more complex, but the effect is the same.
 [^2]: Lazy evaluation was covered in [Lesson 11](/section-2/lesson-11-looping/#looping-for-side-effects).
+[^3]: Bulma's styles can be found in `bulma.min.css` in the corresponding lesson of this book's GitHub repository.